A new DLL just appeared inside the Intune Management Extension, AKA Sidecar Agent folder.

 • Resilience: With retry, TTL refresh, and clean unregistration, this channel is built for continuous reliability.

-Right now, we’ve only seen the DLL and its registration logic.
+Right now, we’ve only seen the IC3 DLL and its registration logic.
 But combined with what we know from the WNS story, it paints a pretty clear picture:

-• WNS was the middleman.
+• WNS was the middleman for the Policy Delivery.

-• IC3 is direct.
+• IC3 is direct

 • IME is quietly learning how to be an always-connected client.